BGSU-RNA/RNA-3D-correspondence/README.md

 This repository contains the code for the **[R3DMCS web server](https://rna.bgsu.edu/correspondence)**<br><br>
 The **RNA 3D Motif Correspondence Server** allows querying **[RNA 3D motifs](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3854523/)** or specific nucleotide sets in an RNA-containing PDB structure.
 It then identifies corresponding nucleotides in other structures of the same molecule type from the same species or different species.
 The results are presented in a table based on geometric similarity, with more similar instances grouped together.
 An interactive heatmap with a 3D viewer visually displays the geometric differences between the motif instances.
 The formation of separate clusters in the heatmap may indicate variable motif geometries linked to biological function or ligand binding.
 R3DMCS is pronounced "Red Max".

+🚨 **The paper describing this software has been published in [Bioinformatics](https://academic.oup.com/bioinformatics/article/40/11/btae682/7901214)!**

+If you use this tool, please cite the paper:

+**Appasamy, S.D. and Zirbel, C.L.
+(2024)**
+*R3DMCS: a web server for visualizing structural variation in RNA motifs across experimental 3D structures from the same organism or across species.*
+**Bioinformatics, 40**, btae682.

 ## Documentation
 Please refer to the **[Help](https://bgsu-rna.github.io/RNA-3D-correspondence/help)** page for detailed guidelines on how to create and run queries on the R3DMCS server.